+You’re 25 weeks pregnant—congratulations!
 At 25 weeks pregnant, a baby is roughly the size of a turnip.
 Babies are roughly 31.8 cm (12.5 inches) from the top of their head to their heel (crown-heel length) and weigh approximately 778 g (27.4 oz).
+Their sense of balance is improving, and they may start responding to sounds, so talking or singing to them can be a special bonding moment.

 You’re nearing the end of your second trimester, and your little one has come a long way.
 Last week, they reached the age of viability, which is when their chance of survival outside of the womb passed 50%.
 As each week passes, their chance of surviving a premature birth increases.